WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 #### Variable Scope

-A scope is the range within a program for which an item is valid.
+A variable and the scope in which it is valid.

 ```rust
     {                      // s is not valid here, it's not yet declared